Ardinenukuri/personal-bugjet-managerapp/personal-budget-manager/README.md

 ## Features
 - **Add Expense:** Users can input details such as amount, date, and category for each expense.
+- **Add Category:** Users can create and manage new categories for their expenses.
 - **View Expenses:** Display a list of all expenses, which can be filtered by category and date.
 - **Expense Summary:** Provides a visual summary of expenses in the form of a pie chart.
 - **Budget Limits:** Set budget limits for each category and display alerts when nearing the limit.
+- **Change Budget:** Users can change their budget at any time, with updates saved to local storage.
 - **Data Persistence:** All expenses and budget settings are stored in local storage, ensuring data retention between browser sessions.

 ## Technology Stack